 Lowering high blood pressure can be a benefit of regular exercise.
-A sedentary (inactive) lifestyle is one of the top risk factors for heart disease.
-Fortunately, it's a risk factor that you can do something about.
-It can also:
+A sedentary (inactive) lifestyle is one of the top risk factors for hypertension and heart disease.
+Fortunately, it's a risk factor you can do something about.
+Exercise can:

 Always check with your doctor first before starting an exercise program.
 Your doctor can help you find a program that matches your level of fitness and physical condition.
 Here are some questions to ask: